Rosuav/MustardMine/README.md

     - This would actually require some per-user customizations, including whether to send the tweet at all, how it should be formatted, etc;
       and this would be a good place to put a "default schedule time" too.
-      Such customizations would NOT be available to editors.
+      Such customizations should NOT be available to editors.
 * Get someone on a Mac to test things in Safari
   - The <dialog> tag isn't officially supported.
 Is my monkeypatch enough?
   - What should the Twitter MLE react to for "send now"?
 Ctrl-Enter okay?